 Ole Gunnar Solskjaer was announced as Cardiff manager shortly after, but he couldn’t stop Cardiff’s relegation back to the Championship.

 After a poor start, Solskjaer was fired and Russell Slade was brought in.
 In 2015, a record low crowd of 4194 fans watched Cardiff play Colchester.
-With the crowd so low, the board held an emergency meeting which resulted in the home colours to return to blue in the hope that this will appease Cardiff’s angry support base.
+With the crowd so low, the board held an emergency meeting which resulted in the home colours to return to blue in the hope that it would appease Cardiff’s angry support base.

 The first Cardiff City football crest didn’t appear until 1959.
 This first Cardiff City badge featured an image of a blue bird inside a crest.